igm503/django-deploy/README.md

 # Django Deployment
-A framework for easily deploying PostgreSQL Django projects on Debian-based servers.
+A tool for easily deploying PostgreSQL Django projects on Debian-based servers.
 Mostly follows [Michal Karzynski's advice](https://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/).

-This framework assumes you will develop your django project and edit your database locally and then push the changes to the server periodically, e.g. via GitHub.
+Assumes you will develop your django project and edit your database locally and then push the changes to the server periodically, e.g. via GitHub.

 ## Warning
 Please don't use this with anything important or fragile if you're not basically ok with it breaking.
 No guarantees here about safety.